TamkeenCyber/Skeptic-Scanner/README.md

 ------------

 **Skeptic Scanner** is an open-source automation tool it means to analyze the source code (HTML and PHP) and check if it contains some important elements such as ( File Upload and Forms with Input Password ), which maybe represent a significant risk.
-It also retrieves important pages like Admin, Rules, etc.
+It also retrieves important pages like Admin, Roles, etc.

 The tool will help Application Security teams included ( Penetration Testers, Code Reviewers, and SOC teams) to find some important places to be its starting point and get more attention to these functions, which is often desirable for attackers.